A commutator lemma for confined subgroups and applications to groups acting on rooted trees: Groups acting on rooted trees II: rigidity of actions with small Schreier graphs

 Hence it follows that there must exist a URS $H\in \X$ and $\xi \in \partial T$ such that $H \leq G_\xi$.
 This implies that $\vol_{\Gamma(G, H)} \succeq \vol_{\Gamma(G, \xi)}= \vol_{G, \partial T}$ (Lemma \ref{l-growth-minimal-action}).
 Since $ \vol_{G, X} \succeq \vol_{\Gamma(G, H)}$, this terminates the proof. \qedhere \end{proof}

 \begin{remark} Theorem \ref{thm-branch-wobb} admits an equivalent reformulation in terms of embeddings of $G$ into wobbling groups.
 Recall that the \textbf{wobbling group} of a graph $\Delta$ is the group $W(\Delta)$ of all permutations $\sigma$ of the vertex set of $\Delta$ which have bounded displacement in the sense that $\sup_{v\in \Delta} d_\Delta(\sigma(v), v))<\infty$, where $d_\Delta$ is the simplicial distance.
-Theorem \ref{thm-branch-wobb} implies that if $G$ is a finitely generated branch group, and if $\Delta$ is a graph such that $\vol_\Delta \nsucceq \vol_{G, \partial T}$, then every homomorphism $\rho\colon G\to W(\Delta)$ has virtually abelian image.
+Theorem \ref{thm-branch-wobb} implies that if $G$ is a finitely generated branch group, and if $\Delta$ is a graph such that $\vol_\Delta \nsucceq \vol_{G, \partial T}$, then every homomorphism $\rho\colon G\to W(\Delta)$ has a non-trivial kernel (and thus its image is virtually abelian, by Grigorchuk's Lemma \ref{l-Gri-branch}).
 Indeed it is not difficult to see that for every finitely generated subgroup $H\le W(\Delta)$ the graph of the action of $H$ on $\Delta$ is Lipschitz embedded in $\Delta$, and thus its growth is bounded above by $\vol_\Delta$. \end{remark}

 As a concrete application of Theorem \ref{thm-branch-wobb}, observe that it provides an invariant to show the non-existence of embeddings of $G$ into other groups, using Lemma \ref{l-growth-subgroup}. \begin{cor} Let $G\le \aut(T)$ be a finitely generated branch group.
 Let $H$ be a finitely generated group, and assume that $H$ admits a faithful action on a set $X$ such that $\vol_{H, X} \nsucceq \vol_{G, \partial T}$.
 Then every homomorphism $\rho \colon G\to H$ has virtually abelian image. \end{cor}